-here b < 0 and c are two parameters to be estimated from data (Chuine, 2000; Rebaudo & Rabhi, 2018).
-When the quantity of interest is the proportion of the life-cycle completed, it is natural to set the threshold level to be F = 1.
-If we divide Eq.
-1 by F and include the term 1/F into the function R in Eq.
-2, we can standardize notation and compare different rate functions.
+W with parameters b < 0 and c (Chuine, 2000; Rebaudo & Rabhi, 2018).
+When the quantity of interest is the proportion of the life-cycle completed, the threshold level is F = 1.
 We illustrate the rate function in Eq.
 2 as well as the condition in Eq.
 1 for two different species and two simplistic temperature time series in Figure 1.
-As temperature patterns during the resting period change because of global warming, the end time of the resting period of a species may shift.
+As temperature patterns during the resting period change because of climate change, the end time of the resting period of a species may shift.
 In particular, when temperatures increase, accumulation occurs faster and the phenology advances, i.e., the end time is earlier (Fig. 1D).

-Two species, such as a consumer and its resource, will likely have different forms of the rate accumulation function or the same form with different combinations of parameters (e.g., b, c, and F) even in the same temperature regime (compare solid and dashed curves in Fig. 1C), which typically leads to different end times of the resting period (bottom right panel).
+The rate accumulation function of a consumer and its resource will generally differ even in the same temperature regime (compare solid and dashed curves in Fig. 1C), which typically leads to different end times of the resting period (bottom right panel).
 We denote these by te* (emergence time) for the insect (consumer) and by tb* (budburst time) for the host tree (resource).
 We call the difference in end times the mismatch between the two species (i.e., mismatch = te*-tb*).
 When the end times of the resting period of two species respond differently to climate change, then the mismatch between the two species will change.
 This is the fundamental quantity that we study here (Fig. 1D).

-One would expect that a consumer that crucially relies on a certain resource would have evolved a relatively small mismatch with that resource.
-However, this does not mean that its accumulation rate curve has to be the same as that of its resource.
-Even if the functional form is the same, many different parameter combinations in R(x) in Eq.
-2 lead to the same end time of the resting period.
-Hence, as temperature patterns change, the phenologies of the two species may respond differently and the mismatch can increase or decrease.
 We use our theoretical model to predict general patterns of climate-change induced shifts in species phenologies and changes in the mismatch between interacting species.
 We use the spruce budworm and balsam fir system in eastern Canada to illustrate how estimated rate accumulation functions can be applied to different temperature scenarios to investigate how climate change may affect the phenological between these two species.

 2.2 The spruce budworm – balsam fir system